-Martin Luther developed Paul’s thoughts into what he called a Theology of Glory and a Theology of the Cross.
+Fifteen hundred years after Paul, Martin Luther developed these same thoughts into what he called a Theology of Glory and a Theology of the Cross.

 Theology of Glory.

-Of course this is not to say that glory is bad.
-We come from glory and are bound for glory.
-The question is, “what is the path to glory?”
+This is not to say that glory is bad.
+God created us in glory and for glory.
+The psalmist says that we have been crowned with glory and honor.
+But the question that we must wrestle with is “what is the path to God’s glory?”
 Most Christians look at suffering, pain, and difficulty as a temporary glitch.
-Somehow we are off the path to glory and we just have to work hard to get back on the right path.
+Somehow we have fallen off the path to glory and we just have to work hard to get back on the right path.

-But this is something that Luther pointed out – the theologian of glory will always choose works over suffering.
+But here’s what Luther pointed out – the theologian of glory will always choose works over suffering.
 Why?
-Because the theologian of glory does not see God hidden in suffering.
+Because the theologian of glory does not see God hidden in our suffering.

-And so the Christian reaction to suffering often sounds something like this:
+And so in suffering the theologian of glory sounds something like this: